bappi2097/shopping-cart-vuex/README.md

 <div align="left">

 > **In this repo, I will try to build a shopping cart using Vue & Vuex.
-For just state management learning purpose, I will make it shorter and simple.**
+For just state management learning purposes, I will make it shorter and simple.**

 </div>